Aug 15, 2013

 - World: 14 ideas

 As we know from Jim and Barry, exemplary leadership starts with leading oneself.
 As such, it is not surprising that the majority of the ideas shared are focused on actions individuals can take (Self).
 These results indicate that this group is self-aware and clearly understands that sustainable change begins with them.

 While ideas focused on Self and World are plentiful, ideas connected to Team and Organization were fewer.
-This data suggests that we collectively may have a more difficult time thinking about actions that beSTOW leadership across teams and throughout organizations.
+This data suggests that collectively we may have a more difficult time thinking about actions that beSTOW leadership across teams and throughout organizations.

 One of the key takeaways from Jim and Barry’s keynote session, besides recognizing that the guy with the worst penmanship (me) should not serve as a scribe, was that we all agree that there is an enormous opportunity to expand the presence of sound leadership practices to all levels of our organizations.
 If the data from our breakout session is any indication, to make meaningful progress in this area, we are all going to have to push ourselves to new realms of thinking about what is possible.

 As we at Integris continue to collect data on beSTOWing leadership, we’ll share our analysis here on our blog, so please check back for updates.
 We look forward to sharing our insights with you to help you develop excellent leadership and expand the existence of healthy organizations and great places to work.